DTJF/cmakefbc/_A_FileFold.md

-This folder contains the FB extension scripts for \CMake in a subfolder called `Modules`, and also two further scripts to control the build process of this documentation with Doxygen and fb-doc.
+This folder contains the FB extension scripts for \CMake in a subfolder called `Modules`, and also two further scripts to control the build process of this documentation with Doxygen and fbdoc.
 The later are included in order to build this project, namely

-- \ref SubFindFbDoc : find and check the fb-doc executable
+- \ref SubFindFbDoc : find and check the fbdoc executable

 - \ref SubUseFbDoc : create targets to control the documentation build

-Target `install` copies them all to your system folder, since the fb-doc scripts may be useful for your projects as well.
+Target `install` copies them all to your system folder, since the fbdoc scripts may be useful for your projects as well.
 The destination folder is declared as `${CMAKE_INSTALL_PREFIX}/share/${PROJ_NAME}`.
 Variable `CMAKE_INSTALL_PREFIX` depends on your system, find details in the [CMake